The 8th Principle

 - Resistance to the 8th Principle

-In the Fall of 2021, the RJG in collaboration with other UCM groups, will be creating time and space for our beloved UCM congregation to discuss the 8th Principle and why passing it is an important step in our congregations journey toward anti-racist culture and practice.
-Please join us in this shared work of liberation.
+In the Fall of 2021 and during the winter, the RJG, collaborating with other UCM groups, organized time and space (through worship services on September 19th and 26th, weekly e-newsletter announcements, outreach by RJG members to other groups, and through a survey), for our beloved UCM congregation to discuss the 8th Principle and why passing it would be an important step in our congregation’s journey toward anti-racist culture and practice.
+Thank you for joining us in this shared work of liberation.

 For more information about the Racial Justice Group and the 8th Principle, please contact Meredith Warner.